Explicit Brauer-Manin obstructions on plane quartics: Computing the index of a plane quartic

 \begin{proof} If $I(X) = 1$, then $X$ contains a $K$-rational divisor $D$ of degree $1$.
 Then $3D$ has degree $3$ and is linearly equivalent to an effective divisor by Riemann-Roch.
 This divisor is either a closed point of degree $3$ or contains a closed point of degree $1$ in its support.
 If $I(X) = 2$, then $X$ contains a $K$-rational divisor $D$ of degree $2$.
 Then $D + \kappa_X$ has degree $6$ and is linearly equivalent to an effective divisor, again by Riemann-Roch.
 Either this is a closed point of degree $6$ or contains a closed point of degree $2$ in its support.
 Note that it cannot contain any divisors of odd degree in its support because the index is $2$. \end{proof}

 For a local field $K$, there are only finitely many extensions of $K$ of any given degree.
 Using Hensel's lemma one can check for rational points over these extensions.
 This gives a practical algorithm to compute the index of a plane quartic curve over a local field.
-Given a plane quartic curve over a global field, one can compute the indices of $X$ over all of the completions (note that the index is $1$ for all primes of good reduction greater or equal to $37$ by Hensel's Lemma and the Weil bounds).
-The maximum local index gives a lower bound for the global index.
-The obstruction sets described above allow us in many cases to obtain a lower bound for the index that is larger by a factor of $2$.
+Given a plane quartic curve over a global field, one can compute the indices of $X$ over all of the completions (for primes of good reduction the index is 1 because the curve has effective divisors of any sufficiently high degree, thanks to the Weil bounds).
+The least common multiple of the local indices gives a lower bound for the global index.
+For a plane quartic curve, the least common multiple of the local indices is equal to the maximum local index, since the indices divide $4$ which is a prime power.

+Finding that $V_{B,S}(\Pic^i_X)=\emptyset$ allows us in many cases to obtain a lower bound for the index that is larger by a factor of $2$.

 \begin{Proposition} Let $X/k$ be a smooth quartic curve over a number field $k$ and $B,S$ as in Algorithm~\ref{alg1} satisfying the conditions of Theorem~\ref{newthm1}. \begin{enumerate} \item If the maximum local index of $X$ is $1$ and $V_{B,S}(\Pic^1_X) = \emptyset$, then $I(X) \in \{2,4\}$. \item If the maximum local index of $X$ is $2$ and $V_{B,S}(\Pic^2_X) = \emptyset$, then $I(X) = 4$. \end{enumerate} \end{Proposition}